angular/angular/aio/content/guide/http-send-data-to-server.md

 | body      | The data to POST in the body of the request.                                                          |
 | options   | An object containing method options which, in this case, specify required headers. |

-The example catches errors as described in [HTTP client - Handle request errors](guide/http-client-request-errors.md).

 The `HeroesComponent` initiates the actual POST operation by subscribing to the `Observable` returned by this service method.

 <code-example header="app/heroes/heroes.component.ts (addHero)" path="http/src/app/heroes/heroes.component.ts" region="add-hero-subscribe"></code-example>